nathadriele/machine-learning-zoomcamp/midterm-project/README.md

 ### Handling Missing Values

-We identified and handled missing values in relevant columns.
-For example, we replaced missing values in columns like `sex` with the median or another appropriate strategy.
+Identified and handled missing values in relevant columns.
+For example, replaced missing values in columns like `sex` with the median or another appropriate strategy.

 ### Removing Outliers

-We applied the Interquartile Range (IQR) method to remove outliers from columns such as `age`, `trestbps`, `chol`, `thalach`, and `oldpeak`.
+Applied the Interquartile Range (IQR) method to remove outliers from columns such as `age`, `trestbps`, `chol`, `thalach`, and `oldpeak`.

 ### Feature Scaling

-We normalized or standardized numerical features to ensure that all variables contribute equally to the model.
+Normalized or standardized numerical features to ensure that all variables contribute equally to the model.

 ## Feature Engineering

 ### Creating Categories

-We created new categorical features, such as `Age_Category`, based on age ranges, to capture non-linear patterns related to hypertension risk.
+Created new categorical features, such as `Age_Category`, based on age ranges, to capture non-linear patterns related to hypertension risk.

 ### Feature Importance Analysis

-We used feature selection techniques and correlation analyses to identify the most relevant variables for hypertension prediction.
+Used feature selection techniques and correlation analyses to identify the most relevant variables for hypertension prediction.

 ## Model Training and Evaluation

 ### Models Used

-We trained various classification models, including:
+Trained various classification models, including:

 - **Logistic Regression**
 - **Random Forest Classifier**